tbidne/path-size/README.md

 **Arg:** `-f,--files-only`

-**Description:** If enabled, only sizes for files are calculated.
+**Description:** Only sizes for files are calculated.
 All directories are given size 0.
 Note this effectively implies `--ignore-dir-size`.

 **Examples:**